Bikatr7/Kudasai/README.md

 If you have any questions, comments, or concerns, please feel free to contact me at [Tetralon07@gmail.com](mailto:Tetralon07@gmail.com).

 For any bugs or suggestions please use the issues tab [here](https://github.com/Bikatr7/Kudasai/issues).

+Once again, I actively encourage and welcome any feedback on this project.

 ---------------------------------------------------------------------------------------------------------------------------------------------------